 February 2008: Rick Kennedy, long a reviewer whose work I've enjoyed at www.chessville.com, has kindly declared Predator at the Chessboard vols.
 I & II his favorite books on chess tactics.
-(Scroll down after you click the "declared" link; it leads to a bunch of awards that he made after doing his hundredth book review.)
-Mr. Kennedy also was the author of a generous review of the two books that appeared earlier here; if I were more diligent in updating this page, I would have noted this at the time!
 I'm very grateful to him for giving these books and website a chance to win his affection, and for calling them to the attention of more readers.

 9 March 2007: The entire site is now available in book form.
 The links are at the top of the front page.
 There are two volumes, each of them 8.5" x 11" (about the size of A4 paper).
 Taken together they contain over 700 pages of material, with more than 1,000 positions and commentaries.
 Hardcover versions also are available for those interested; you can search for them at www.lulu.com (which is where the links on the front page lead).
 At the lower left of the publisher's site, you can ask to have the prices displayed in pounds or euros if you prefer.
 Many thanks to those of you who have requested this for your encouragement and patience.

 22 May 2006: The Chess Quizzer is back.
 This very valuable part of the site has led a difficult existence.
-It was up and running, and quite popular, for a while last fall, but we had to take it down because it caused some problems for the server here at Boston University.
+It was up and running, and quite popular, for a while last fall, but we had to take it down because it caused some problems for our server.
 Now we have made some adjustments and are trying again.
 It's a great function, and I would like to thank James Skelley and Alon Cohen (again) for their work on it, and also to express my gratitude to the technology staff at BU for their help and patience.

 Give the Quizzer a try.